cheryltyn/sequence-builder/README.md

 ### YogiBuild

 Introducing YogiBuild, a website that helps yoga instructor build better sequence.
 As a yoga instructor who sometimes teaches yoga, I’m constantly struggling with coming up with new sequences every week.
 As such, I wanted to use a LLM to help me create yoga sequences.
+Link: https://sequence-builder.vercel.app/

 ### Screenshots: